Pavitra Mantra: Description

 Pavitra Mantra is mentioned as the 12th verse in the 80th chapter of the Patalakhanda in the Hindu puranic text Padma Purana.

 In the Mantra, the name of Lord Vishnu is mentioned as Pundarikaksha.
 The literal meaning of Pundarikaksha is one with lotus-like eyes.
 The mantra starts with the sacred letter Om which signifies the symbol of ultimate truth Brahman in Hinduism.

 The meaning of the Mantra is philosophical and symbolic.
 It is about the purification of inner and outer self.

 In the Mantra, it is said that if one is impure or sacred or even in all other situations, then remembering the name Pundarikaksha which is another name of Lord Vishnu, one becomes purified from within as well as from outside self.

 Method for practice of the mantra

-During the utterance of the mantra for self purification, some holy water (Achhinjal) is taken in the left hand covering it with the right hand and after chanting the mantra, the holy water is sprinkled the on the head and the body.
+During the utterance of the mantra for self purification, some holy water (Achhinjal) is taken in the left hand covering it with the right hand and after chanting the mantra, the holy water is sprinkled on the head and the body.
 Similarly before starting a Puja, the holy water is consecrated by splashing it on oneself and on the worship materials.